google/grain/docs/data_loader/transformations.md

 ## FlatMapTransform

-FlatMapTransform is for splitting operations of individual elements.
+`FlatMapTransform` is for splitting operations of individual elements.
 The `max_fan_out` is the maximum number of splits that an element can generate.
 Please consult the code for detailed info.

-Example of a FlatMapTransform:
+Example of a `FlatMapTransform`:

 ```python
 class FlatMapTransformExample(transforms.FlatMapTransform):